 Managing air quality in and around road tunnels efficiently and effectively can be a significant challenge for road controlling authorities.
-We operate six major tunnels on the NZ state highway network.
+We operate seven major tunnels on the NZ state highway network.

 The State highway environmental plan requires that we 'maintain and operate all air quality management/air pollution mitigation measures, such as road tunnel ventilation systems correctly to ensure they continue to provide the designed level of mitigation.'